Gwen Stefani Stuns In Thigh-High Boots And Fishnets In New ‘Nobody But You’ Vertical Video With Blake Shelton

 Many other fans thanked Blake for surprising them with the vertical video.

-This is the third “Nobody But You” music video that Gwen and Blake have treated their fans to.
+This is the third “Nobody But You” music video that Gwen and Blake have treated fans to.
 Last month, they followed up the song’s official video with one for an acoustic version of their duet.